vanitakalai/SpringboardProjects/Capstone Project/README.md

 * Part 5: Machine Learning - This walks through the different machine learning models (also includes a few boosting methods) used and discusses possible future work based on the results.

 ### Requirements
 I used Python 3.7.4 to run the above files.
+You will also need an AWS account with a key to access the files on S3.
 You will need to install the following packages(either pip or conda) to run the code:
 * boto3
 * numpy
 * pandas